TeamMidnightDust/MidnightControls/CONTRIBUTING.md

 [Fabric](https://fabricmc.net/) is the mod loader and the software which allows Gradle to setup the workspace.

-### Java 16
+### Java 17

-Java is the main language used to make midnightcontrols alive.
+Java is the main language used to make MidnightControls alive.
 Knowing how to code in Java is necessary if you contribute to the code.

 ### Minecraft